bugsnag/bugsnag-node/Readme.md

 ###setUserId

-Bugsnag helps you understand how many of your users are affected by each error.
+Bugsnag helps you understand how many of your users are affected by each exception.
 In order to do this, we send along a userId with every exception.
 If you provide access to the node.js request object, bugsnag will use the remote IP address to identify the user.